diegowald/BookFiler-Lib-Sort-Filter-Tree-Widget/dev/readme.md

 I need a QT5 widget written in C++ for a desktop application.
 The Libraries used are QT, Boost, and sqlite3.
 I need a custom `QTreeView` written that is able to be sorted, filtered, and edited using sqlite3 as the backend.
 To Sort and filter you need to use SQL queries to reorder the data.
 The widget should be able to handle at least one thousand rows in the view not including all the child elements.

-I already started on the code.
-See the header I started for how to use each method of the widget [/src/UI/MainWidget.hpp](https://github.com/bradosia/BookFiler-Lib-Sort-Filter-Tree-Widget/blob/main/src/UI/MainWidget.hpp).
+I already wrote the header file for how each method on the derived `QTreeView` should be used [/src/UI/MainWidget.hpp](https://github.com/bradosia/BookFiler-Lib-Sort-Filter-Tree-Widget/blob/main/src/UI/MainWidget.hpp).
+You must finish implementing the widget using the source files provided in this repository.
+The example program is used to test the widget. [/src_example/example00/main.cpp](https://github.com/bradosia/BookFiler-Lib-Sort-Filter-Tree-Widget/blob/main/src_example/example00/main.cpp).

 ## Compiler and compatability